luancolombo/projeto-golf-desk/README.md

 - `dto`: objects exposed by the API.
 - `exceptions`: custom exceptions and global exception handling.
 - `mapper`: conversion between entities and DTOs.

+The API keeps DTOs simple by exposing IDs such as `bookingId`, `playerId`, `teeTimeId`, and `bookingPlayerId`, while the persistence layer now uses JPA relationships between the main entities.
+This keeps the REST contract easier to consume and the database model more professional.

 ## Implemented Resources